debanjanabiswas111-web/Retailsales_sql_p1/README.md

 ORDER BY 1
 ```

-7. **Write a SQL query to calculate the average sale for each month and also find out best selling month in each year**:
+7. **Write an SQL query to calculate the average sale for each month and also find out best selling month in each year**:
 ```sql
 SELECT year, month, avg_sales
 FROM (